Hasner Law | Workers' Compensation | January 12, 2016

 - Avoid sleep-altering substances at bedtime.
 Alcohol, nicotine, and caffeine can all affect your sleep quality.
 Avoid these during the hours leading up to your bedtime to make it easier to sleep.
 Food, too, can play a role in your sleep quality – too much or too little can make it hard to sleep soundly.

 - Minimize screen time.
 Turn off the television, cell phone and computer an hour before you go to bed.
 By cutting your connection to emails, social media, and the constant stimulation from these devices, you make it easier for yourself to relax and fall asleep easily.

 Work-related accidents happen.
 If you are injured in an accident that occurred in your workplace, you have the right to seek compensation for your losses.
 These losses might include your medical bills, your lost wages, and expenses related to job rehabilitation and training.

-If you have been injured in an accident at work, even if your lack of sleep put you in the position to be injured, you may be entitled to seek benefits for your losses through a workers’ compensation claim.
+If you have been injured in an accident at work in Georgia, even if your lack of sleep put you in the position to be injured, you may be entitled to seek benefits for your losses through a workers’ compensation claim.
 Contact our firm of experienced workers’ compensation lawyers at Hasner Law, P.C. today to schedule your initial legal consultation.

 We serve in Fulton County, Chatham County, and its surrounding areas: